Ogof y Daren Cilau

-Ogof y Daren Cilau is one of several cave systems in the Llangattock escarpment near Crickhowell in south Powys, Wales.
-The cave was discovered in 1957 and is one of the longest cave systems in the country.
+Ogof y Daren Cilau is a cave system in the limestone escarpment on Mynydd Llangatwg (Llangattock Mountain), which is south of Llangattock village and above Crickhowell in south Powys, Wales.
+The escarpment is the remnant of quarrying that had begun by the mid-18th century and initially provided limestone for building and agriculture as a fertiliser, and subsequently for the blast furnaces of the local ironworks as a flux.
+The cave system was discovered in 1957 and is one of the longest in the United Kingdom.
+The system is next to the Ogof Agen Allwedd system.

 The cave

-It is one of the longest systems in the country (over 26 km) and the entrance section is long, tight and strenuous, making the trip into the further parts of the cave a serious undertaking.
+Ogof y Daren Cilau is one of the longest cave systems in the United Kingdom (over 26 km in total) and the entrance section is long, tight and strenuous, making the trip into the further parts of the cave a serious undertaking.
 Its awkward 517 m entrance crawl is a natural barrier to any casual visitor and precludes the need for a locked gate to protect it from vandals.
-Highlights of Daren Cilau include the Time Machine, the largest cave passage in Britain; the White Company, a set of pure white stalactites; and the Bonsai Tree, a branching helictite.
+Highlights of Daren Cilau include the "Time Machine", the largest cave passage in Britain; the "White Company", a set of pure white stalactites; and the "Bonsai Tree", a branching helictite.

-Due to the extent of the passages several kilometres from the entrance which would require trips of up to 20 hours to explore, some permanent underground camps have been established, including the Restaurant at the End of the Universe, which is some thirteen hours from the entrance.
+Because of the extent of the passages several kilometres from the entrance which would require trips of up to 20 hours to explore, some permanent underground camps have been established, including the "Restaurant at the End of the Universe", which is some thirteen hours from the entrance.

 History

+Reed (1961) is an extremely informative early source.